Bishop of Christchurch Diocese

 He has written or co-authored eight books including six yearly Lenten study guides since 2013.

-Peter is a Fellow of Christ’s College Canterbury, a member of the Academic Advisory Board for Laidlaw College and a Vice-President of the Latimer Fellowship.
+Peter is a Fellow of Christ’s College Canterbury, and a member of the Society of Biblical Literature, of the Riccarton Rotary Club and of the Christchurch Club.